lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/circuit_model_examples.rst

     <port type="output" prefix="<string>" size="<int>"/>
   </circuit_model>

+.. note:: The port sequence really matters!
+And all the input ports must have an input size of 1!

+          - The first input must be the datapath input, e.g., ``in``.

+          - The second input must be the select input, e.g., ``sel``.

+          - The third input (if applicable) must be the inverted select input, e.g., ``selb``.

-.. note:: Please do not add input and output buffers to pass-gate logic.
+.. warning:: Please do **NOT** add input and output buffers to pass-gate logic.

 .. option:: <design_technology type="cmos" topology="<string>" nmos_size="<float>" pmos_size="<float>"/>